 Canine diabetes can be tricky — and serious — business.
 In order to treat it, you have to know what kind your dog has, and even then treatment won’t be the same for all dogs across the board.
 Read on to find out exactly what canine diabetes is, what causes it, its symptoms, and what to do if your pup has it.

-There are two types of diabetes, and what kind of treatment a dog with diabetes should get depends on the type they have:
+There are two types of diabetes, and what kind of treatment a dog will get depends on the type that they have:

-• Type I diabetes occurs when a dog’s pancreas has completely stopped producing insulin, and can be treated by regular insulin injections and the proper diet.
-Because diabetes can’t be cured, a dog with diabetes will have to receive insulin shots for the rest of their lives.
+- Type I diabetes occurs when a dog’s pancreas has completely stopped producing insulin, and can be treated by both regular insulin injections, as well as a proper diet.
+Because diabetes doesn’t have a cure currently, a dog with diabetes will have to receive insulin shots for the rest of their lives.

 we got you.

 Pancreatitis, an inflammation of the pancreas, can incur Type I diabetes by destroying the cells that produce insulin.
-Breeds such as miniature Poodles, Samoyeds, Beagles, and Pugs are more susceptible to developing pancreatitis and, in turn, diabetes.
+Many breeds can be more susceptible to developing pancreatitis and, in turn, diabetes.
 An impaired immune system can also damage the pancreas and affect its ability to make insulin.

 Obese dogs, unspayed female dogs, dogs with hyperadrenocorticism (also called Cushing’s disease), and dogs taking steroid medications are at risk for developing Type II diabetes.

 The large amounts of glucose in a pup’s bloodstream caused by diabetes will lead to excessive urination, which will cause excessive water drinking to replenish the lost fluids.
 If you notice your dog peeing and drinking water much more frequently than normal, diabetes could be the culprit.